The Fruit of God’s Spirit - Galatians 5:22-23 | P2

 - We are to be gentle towards others.
 Titus 3:2

 Gentleness is the opposite of brashness or insisting on the letter of the law.
-You don’t need a hammer to swat the bug off their head, just a gentle wave will do.
-It's a soft wave by an otherwise strong hand.
+It's a soft touch by an otherwise strong hand.
 Walk in gentleness towards others, as God has been gentle with you.

 - Goodness flows in our behavior whether seen or unseen.
 1 Thessalonians 5:15